Skip to content

 --dbuser [DBUSERNAME] To set the WordPress username in the database.

---dbpassword [PASSWORD] To set the WordPress table password in MySQL instead of using a random one.
+--dbpassword [PASSWORD] To set the WordPress table password in MySQL.

 --prefix [PREFIXNAME] To set the WordPress table prefix.